Bitdoze Logo

 DNS Propagation Time

 DNS changes may take 5-15 minutes to propagate globally.
-Be patient before testing your HTTPS access.

-Setup Option 3: Dokploy Streamlined Deployment
+Setup Option 3: Dokploy Deployment

 Step 1: Dokploy Platform Setup